wzydale/dzeedzed.github.io/dreamlist.md

 * ~~Go to a hackathon~~ ([WaterlooHacks, January 22-24, 2016](https://waterloohacks.io))
 * ~~Win a hackathon~~ ([MyoMuse @ WaterlooHacks, January 22-24, 2016](http://news.communitech.ca/news/communitech/myo-music-app-wins-waterloo-hacks/))
 * Eat at all Plaza restaurants
+* Speak only English for an entire week
 * Cook for an entire week
+* Not skip any classes for the entire term
 * Wear a Blue Jays T-shirt to an interview
+* Get so drunk that I don't remember anything
 * Play in intramural baseball and have a BA of .400 over 30+ PA
+* Make a diving catch
-* Play in intramural football/soccer and score a goal
+* Play in intramural football/soccer and score a volley
-* Start a Book Club
+* Learn how to ski and snowboard
+* Learn how to play ball hockey
+* Learn how to play ice hockey
-* Start a blog
+* ~~Start a blog~~
-* Blog about how the Blue Jays will perform based on sabermetrics and see if correct
-* Udacity: Machine Learning
 * Make a Go tutorial
 * Graduate (~~1A~~ ~~1B~~ 2A coop 2B coop 3A coop 3B coop 4A coop 4B)
 * Publish 10 apps on Google Play
+* Get Dean's Honours List every term (~~1A~~ ~~1B~~ 2A coop 2B coop 3A coop 3B coop 4A coop 4B)
+* Get Dean's Honours List with Distinction when I graduate

 ## READING: ##